EnergyArchmage/EplusFanDev/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Field: Supply Air Fan Object Type

 This alpha input field defines the type of fan used by the zone evaporative cooler unit.
-There are four valid choices: Fan:ConstantVolume, Fan:OnOff, Fan:VariableVolume, or Fan:ComponentModel.
+There are five valid choices: Fan:SystemModel, Fan:ComponentModel, Fan:ConstantVolume, Fan:OnOff, or Fan:VariableVolume.
+(Note that Fan:ConstantVolume, Fan:OnOff, and Fan:VariableVolume may be deprecated in a future version and as of version 8.5 these are being replaced by Fan:SystemModel.)
 However the type of fan must be consistent with the control method defined below and a variable speed fan is needed with ZoneCoolingLoadVariableSpeedFan.

 #### Field: Supply Air Fan Name